Brexit advice for staff planning to travel to and from the UK or EU

 Driving in the EU, EEA or Switzerland

-For information on driving in the EU, EEA or Switzerland after Brexit, see GOV.UK.
+For information on driving in the EU, EEA or Switzerland after 1 January 2021, see GOV.UK.

 The NHS provides information on healthcare abroad.